The big guide to corporate event photography

 Preferably, the camera you choose has two card slots, so you can use the overflow or backup functionalities while shooting.

-A second body never hurts, either for a different type of lens or as a backup in case yours fails.
-I usually have one with either a tele or wide-angle lens and a second one with a 50mm.
+A second body never hurts for a different lens type or as a backup in case your main camera fails.

 The best lenses for event photography

-It’s best to have a wide range of lenses with a low f-number possibility.
+Having a wide range of lenses with a low f-number possibility is best.
 My current kit, for example:

-A 16 to 35mm f4 lens for wider angles: the entire room, buffets, and stuff like those
+A 24-70 f2.8 lens for wider angles: the entire room, buffets, and most action shots

 A 70-200mm f2.8 lens for public speakers and zoom shots.

 In my opinion, the macro is nice to have.
-It’s only useful if your clients ask for many detail shots, which you can usually do with non-macro lenses, too.
+It’s only applicable if your clients ask for many detail shots, which you can usually do with non-macro lenses.

 I know corporate event photographers who do everything with only a 50mm.
 It is possible, but I recommend having some type of range available.